-- ✓ Minimum lot width Parts of the R1 and R2 zones will be included in the A/R zone.
-In these changed areas, the minimum lot width required will increase to 400 feet from 250 feet in R1 and 160 feet in R2. - ✓ Added breweries, cideries and wineries as allowed uses. - ✓ Minimum front yard setback reduced from 75 feet to 50 feet to allow greater flexibility in building placement and to align with historic character. - ✓ Only one principal building (such as a residence) is allowed on a lot with one accessory dwelling with size limitations; the previous zoning allowed 2 duplexes on every lot. - ✓ Capping the footprint of new non-agricultural buildings at 5,000 square feet to prevent out-of-scale buildings. - ✓ Capping the footprint of agricultural buildings at 20,000 square feet to prevent out-ofscale buildings.
-The largest agricultural building in the Town is 20,000 square feet. - ✓ Except for existing tracts or parcels 10 acres or smaller, future development will be limited by allowing only 20% of each parcel to be subdivided into residential lots as small as 2 acres.
+- ✓ Minimum lot size is reduced to 1.5 acres. - ✓ Minimum side yard setback increased from 30 feet to 50 feet. - ✓ Added breweries, cideries and wineries as allowed uses. - ✓ Minimum front yard setback reduced from 75 feet to 50 feet to allow greater flexibility in building placement and to align with historic character. - Only one principal building (such as a residence) is allowed on a lot with one accessory dwelling with size limitations; the previous zoning allowed 2 duplexes on every lot. - Capping the footprint of new non-agricultural buildings at 5,000 square feet to prevent out-of-scale buildings. - ✓ Capping the footprint of agricultural buildings at 20,000 square feet to prevent out-ofscale buildings.
+The largest agricultural building in the Town is 20,000 square feet. - Except for existing tracts or parcels 10 acres or smaller, future development will be limited by allowing only 30% of each parcel to be subdivided into residential lots as small as 2 acres.
 Lots are allowed to be smaller if the project is creating more than three new lots and is based on a cluster / conservation subdivision plan.
-Extra subdivided lots are allowed if the developer/farmer plans the subdivision to include features such as allowing public access to protected open space on the property, preserving most of the parcel as working farmland or open space, stormwater retention infrastructure, or homes built to a LEED (or other energy efficient) standard.

-For example: on a 100-acre parcel, 20 acres could be subdivided and developed as many times as lot area and yard areas allow, while 80 acres would remain undeveloped in agriculture or open space.
-The 80 acres would be allowed to be subdivided for farming or open space but any parcels created would not be allowed new residential development.
+For example: on a 100-acre parcel, 30 acres could be subdivided and developed as many times as lot area and yard areas allow, while 70 acres would remain undeveloped in agriculture or open space.
+The 70 acres would be allowed to be subdivided for farming or open space but any parcels created would not be allowed new residential development.
 Lots 10 acres or smaller may be subdivided to create up to two lots.
 (Please see 2009 Comprehensive Plan pg.
 188 and Agriculture & Farmland Protection Plan pgs.
 72-74 for Zoning Techniques considered by the Zoning Update Steering Committee.)